tchajed/rust-nbd/README.md

 Implementation of a basic Network Block Device (NBD) server in Rust.
 NBD exports a block device over the network, with commands for reading and writing blocks of the device by offset.
-The kernel natively supports NBD, but you'll probably need to install the userspace utilities to use it.
+The kernel natively supports NBD, but you do need `sudo modprobe nbd` to initialize the module.
+This library provides a Rust implementation of the necessary userspace libraries, so you don't need to install `nbd-client`.

 ```
 $ cargo run --release -- --size 1000 disk.img &
 $ sudo modprobe nbd
-$ sudo nbd-client localhost -N default /dev/nbd0
+$ cargo run --release --bin client -- /dev/nbd0
 ```

-Now we can interact with /dev/nbd0 as with any other block device, for example creating an ext4 file system backed by the remote server:
+Now we can interact with `/dev/nbd0` as with any other block device, for example creating an ext4 file system backed by the remote server:

 ```